Stephan-Voss/layoutium/README.md

 Warning: The two pages should have the same number of boxes or new boxes will pop up.

 You can do a batch job where you load a text file with a simple list of page layout .json filepaths (absolute) and then load a page layout as a template that should be applied to the list items.
+If the target filenames include the string "layoutWeak", the templates page background will be applied.
+If the target filenames include the string "layoutStrict", the templates box backgrounds will <i>not be applied</i>.
 Warning: This will delete anything currently onscreen!

 ~ Exporting Files ~
 Pages can be exported to .pdf (CMYK) or .png (RGB) through the File menu.